- All Topics

 The elevated heat continues to force more rapid and complete drying of the grease.
 In time, the grease can reach a state of consistency ranging from hard putty to sandstone, depending on the thickener type and degradation conditions.

 Frequently the most serious offending conditions leading to grease dry-out are aided by other causes working in concert.
 Let’s begin by reviewing the primary causes of grease dry-out.
-Once the causes are determined, we have the information necessary to prescribe steps to correct or mitigate the problem.
+Once the causes are determined, we have the information necessary to prescribe steps to grease your bearings properly.

 Incompatible Grease.
 Accidental mixing of grease can lead to accelerated de-gelling and oil separation.
 There are many classical examples of this, including the clashing of organic clay grease with soap-thickened grease.

 High-temperature Volatility.
 Grease made from low-viscosity base oils is at the highest risk of volatilization.
 At sufficiently high temperatures, oil can boil out of the thickener matrix, causing hardening of the grease over time (lower oil-to-thickener ratio and higher base-oil viscosity).

 Figure 1.
 This grease image shows extreme thickening that resulted from copper prematurely oxidizing the base oil in the grease.
 The high concentration of cupric catalytic metals in the grease was from wear debris.